 - 1/4 cup salad olives, or more if you prefer (sliced green olives, with pimientos), and one tablespoon of the brine

-- Spices (see below)
+- Spice mix (see below)

-- Optional: Imitation bacon bits, (one capful, or to taste)
+- Optional: Imitation bacon bits, one capful or to taste

 A rice dish like arroz con gandules would be nothing special if it weren't for the spices that are used!
 Here's what you need:

 - 2 tbsp. granulated or three cloves fresh garlic, minced

 - 1/4 cup dry achiote seeds (annatto) or one tablespoon of ground achiote

 - 1 tsp. dried oregano